Amazastrophic/Sage-Towers/README.md

 - Theme: Realistic Fantasy but variant realms could be anything.
 - Genre: Builder, Open World, Sandbox, Survival, but can variant realms could be anything.
 - Online: User hosted public/private servers called Realms.
 Focused on 200 per Realm with 30hz tickrate, could scale.
 - Description: Build majestic towers in a mysterious realm to house exotic goods from all over the Metaverse.
 Allow Sage Towers to be one of homes away from homes inside the Metavserse.
-If you are feeling extra adventurius enjoy the full Survival RPG backbone that we initally built on top of.
+If you are feeling extra adventurius enjoy the full Survival RPG backbone that we built the inital Realms from.
-Users in the first-person 3D open world can easily build grand towers for a foothold into the wild metaverse!
-Relax safely in a place built with frens and memes.
-Or maybe adventure into the wilderness fighting Elementals in a harsh survival world with PvP?

 Sage Towers is built in Unity with open source networking and a server authoritative approach to accomplish this.